TheDoomfire/boring-automation/README.md

 The point is whenever I have something I want to automate I can come here to do it.

+## TODO

+1. Unzip files
+1. Find filetypes
+1. Check if serie or movie.
+1. Move to the appropiate folder.
+1. Get data from IMDbPY to check if movie/serie?

 ## Installations